 Let’s face it, parenting today takes work.

 Something’s gotta give.
-We’re trying to do too much with our kids, too soon, too fast.
+We’re trying to do too much with our kids, too soon, too often.

 By today’s impossible standards of how to be a good parent, I’m a complete failure.
 I love my daughter, and enjoy our time together, but at heart, I’m a lazy parent.
 Which is why you’ll never catch me: